rapicastillo/rapicastillo.com/_posts/pages/speeches.md

     image: /images/uploads/devbootcamp.png
     url: 'https://www.meetup.com/DBC-NYC/events/238678650/'
 ---
-As a leader in technology in grassroots communities, I've been invited to speak in various events.
-Topics range from organizing tech workers to do good, the impact of open source technology in progressive electoral and advocacy campaigns, and in building technology for the grassroots.
+As a leader in progressive  grassroots technology and community organizing, I've been invited to speak in various conferences and events.
+Topics I've spoken about range from organizing tech workers to do good, the impact of open source technology in progressive electoral and advocacy campaigns, and building technology for the grassroots.